A Matter of Time:

 Back in Time: The Unauthorized Back to the Future Chronology

 Great Scott, not even Grays Sports Almanac is this complete!
 Beautifully designed by Paul C. Giachetti—and geared toward both casual fans and those who know Biff Tannen's middle name—A Matter of Time: The Back to the Future Lexicon is your guide to the whos, whats, wheres and whens of Hill Valley's history.
 So make like a tree... and order it.

-The Back to the Future Lexicon is available at Amazon.com and CreateSpace for $29.95, as well as at BTTF.com.
+The Back to the Future Lexicon is available at Amazon.com for $25.15, as well as at BTTF.com.

 HASSLEIN BOOKS: How long have you been a fan of the Back to the Future franchise?